 I know that is the question going through people’s minds as they read this.
 How will she ever learn to spell if she doesn’t learn phonics?

 She is learning to spell.
-Would she ace a public school spelling test at her age/grade level?
-Probably not.
+Would she have aced a public school spelling test at her age/grade level while in elementary school?
+Probably not although she did very well in the spelling section on a recent Stanford Achievement Test.
 But forcing her to learn spelling lists was not going to work.
-So I went with my gut and trusted she would learn to start spelling by… letting her play video games.
+So I went with my gut and trusted she would learn to start spelling by letting her play video games.

-This is where I went totally unschooler.
-David and I decided the best way for her to learn to spell was to want to learn in a real life context where she would want to communicate with other players.
+I decided the best way for her to learn to spell was to want to learn in a real life context where she would want to communicate with other players.
 It took a bit, but Animal Jam was the tool that pushed her forward.
 After she played it for a number of weeks she wanted to be able to communicate with other players.
-So she would call out to us how to spell a certain word.
-Usually my answer is, “How do you think you spell it?”
+So she would call out to ask us how to spell a certain word.
+Usually my answer was, “How do you think you spell it?”
 She would normally either know how to spell it and just needed the reassurance or she was stuck on one unusual spelling rule and I talked her through it.

-She now types all the time with other players in Animal Jam and in safe Minecraft groups.
 Once she wanted to learn to spell quickly to interact with others, her spelling (and writing) took off.
-She sees the value in being able to spell words quickly when chatting.
-In time, we’ll transition to using this in other areas.
-For now, I’m just extremely happy to see her typing away online.
+She saw the value in being able to spell words quickly when chatting.
+She now spells quite well when she writes.